Animal health

 • Europe and Central Asia

 • The Outbreak Costing Tool (OutCosT) to estimate the cost of outbreaks and their control is being adapted to poultry diseases and is being validated with real HPAI outbreak data from countries in three continents.
-The results will be shared in due course.
+A webinar to present the results will be organized in the first quarter of 2025.
+The Excel-based tool is now available online here.

 • FAO Virtual Learning Center (VLC) is currently delivering a 4-week tutored course on avian influenza preparedness in English.
 In total, 375 participants, both nominated by the veterinary services and self-registered based on their interest are taking part of the course, which will end in November 2024.
 In addition, the course has been certified with credits towards continuous professional development through the Veterinary Continuing Education in Europe (VetCEE).